klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 if not all cores, and then often two or more levels of RAM memory.
 Many supercomputers are built out of building blocks with two processor sockets and accessing memory that is physically attached to the other socket is slower than accessing local main memory, but even within a socket not all memory might be equal.
-The latter is already the case on the AMD Epyc server processors and will also happen on some versions of the Intel Sapphire Rapids series that became available in early 2023.
+The latter is already the case on the AMD Epyc server processors for some time and now also happens on some versions of the Intel Sapphire Rapids series that became available in early 2023.
 PCs also have the same cache hierarchy, but the main memory has only one level unless you opt for some workstation-class systems that are really built using variants of processors for servers.